Fillings and Sealants

 How long does a dental sealant last?

 Dental sealants have been used and proven effective since the 1970s.
 They are typically placed on chewing surfaces and are great at preventing tooth decay.
 While their lifespan can vary, many sealants last for years.
 If a sealant wears off, a new one can be placed on the tooth.
-It’s important to note that sealants only protect the tooth surface they are placed on.
+It’s important to note that sealants only protect the tooth surface on which they are placed.
 To protect all tooth surfaces from decay and cavities, it’s still important to use fluoride and other preventative cleaning practices.

 -